 Causes of House Fires

-House fires are a tremendous risk during this time of year but can happen year round.
-Although a variety of things can cause a house fire, some of the most common include, but are not limited to, the following:
+House fires are a tremendous risk during this time of year but can happen year-round.
+Although a variety of things can cause a house fire, some of the most common includes, but are not limited to, the following:

 - Defective products such as electric blankets, space heaters, stoves, toys, etc.

 - Failure to properly clean or maintain heating equipment such as chimneys and space heaters